-Please be aware that Mexico's nine labeled allergens may differ from the allergens labeled in other countries.
-For example, the European Union has identified 14 allergens that must be declared on pre-packaged food labels, and Canada has identified 10 major allergens.
-Remember to read all labels on all packages carefully every time.
-For a one-sheet guide on how to read food labels please visit, foodallergy.org/foodlabels.
+Please be aware the allergens labeled in Brazil may differ from those in other countries.
+For example, the European Union has identified 14 allergens that must be declared on pre-packed food labels, and 10 major allergens have been identified in Canada.